I am a critical care anesthesiologist interested in improving healthcare communication.

 3. Anesthesiologist:

-I am board certified in anesthesia.
-I take care of patients undergoing mostly general surgery.
-I still marvel at anesthesia, especially epidurals.
+I am board certified in anesthesiology.
+In this capacity, I mostly take care of patients undergoing general surgery.
+I still marvel at the magic of anesthesia, especially epidurals.

 4. Intensivist: